 Complete Streets Legislation Introduced

 March 24, 2009

 Both the House and Senate have introduced the Complete Streets Act of 2009 (H.R.
 1443 and S. 584).
 The leads for the legislation are Rep. Matsui (D-CA) in the House and Sen. Harkin (D-IA) in the Senate.
 The bills would require that states and Metropolitan Planning Organizations (MPOs) adopt ‘complete streets’ policies that ensure that future road improvements also take into account the needs of pedestrians, bicyclists, transit riders, and people of all ages and abilities.
-The Safe Routes to School National Partnership included Complete Streets in our transportation reauthorization platform and supports the bills.
+The Safe Routes Partnership included Complete Streets in our transportation reauthorization platform and supports the bills.
 To ask your Senators and Representative to co-sponsor the Complete Streets legislation, please use the National Complete Streets Coalition’s sample letter.